Apply Now arrow

 You should consider using a business credit card if you just need to cover short-term working capital needs and you can find the right credit card.

-Imagine the following situation: you’re able to get a credit card with a 0% APR introductory period of one year.
+Imagine the following situation: your creditworthiness enables you to get a credit card with a 0% APR introductory period of one year.
 You are nearly certain that you will get an influx of cash flows sufficient to pay down the credit card debt over the 3-6 months following the purchase.
 In that case, it would be a savvy decision to purchase the small business equipment with the credit card.

 If, on the other hand, you are paying a 15% APR from Day 1, and you don’t know whether you’ll be able to pay down the debt over the next few months, you may want to look at other options.